supercollider/example-plugins/README.md

 example-plugins/01a-BoringMixer/$ cd build
 ```

-Next, we run CMake and tell it where the SuperCollider headers are to be found:
+Next, we run CMake and tell it where the SuperCollider headers are to be found (don't forget the `..`!):

 ```shell
 example-plugins/01a-BoringMixer/build/$ cmake -DSC_PATH=/path/to/sc3source/ ..